 Finland

-Finland has one of the best spots for visiting the Northern Lights - Lapland.
-Between the peak time, from September to March, the lights can be expected to be seen from between 10 and 20 nights per year.
-The most important condition for seeing them is for the sky to be clear of clouds.
-On a clear night, if you can see the stars in Lapland, the Northern Lights shouldn’t be too far behind.
+Finnish Lapland is among the best spots for chasing the Northern Lights.
+Between the peak time, from September to March, auroras tend to be seen from 10 to 20 nights per year.
+The most important condition for spotting them is for the sky to be clear of clouds.
+On a cloudless night, if you can see the stars in Lapland, the Northern Lights shouldn’t be too far behind.
 It is best to stay for a week or so though, to ensure you maximise your chances.

 Sweden

-One of the best places to start looking for the Northern Lights is Sweden.
-While parts of the country are in touch with mainland Europe, the land spreads far enough north to allow people a sight of the aurora.
-While many other locations to see the aurora are bitter cold, Sweden perhaps offers a milder climate than other places to see the Northern Lights.
+Another great place to search for the Northern Lights is Sweden.
+While parts of the country are in touch with mainland Europe, the land spreads far enough north to allow people to catch sight of the aurora.
+While many other locations to see the Northern Lights are bitter cold, Sweden perhaps offers a milder climate than other places.
 Heading anywhere north of Jokkmokk in Sweden will give you the greatest opportunity of seeing the aurora.
-Places in particular to visit are the Abisko National Park, which typically has a clear sky more often than not, and Jukkasjärvi, if only for its ice bar.
+Places in particular to visit are the Abisko National Park, which typically has a clear sky more often than not, and Jukkasjarvi, if only for its ice bar.

 Alaska

-Maybe you want to combine a trip to the United States with seeing the aurora but have been wondering where to see Northern Lights in America.
+Maybe you want to combine a trip to the United States with seeing the aurora but have been wondering where to see Northern Lights in America?
 You can live the American dream down in the warmer southern states and still see nature’s most beautiful skylight up in the north.
 The farther north you go in Alaska, the greater the chances of seeing the Northern Lights, and Fairbanks is noted for being one of the most successful spots.
-There are several tours offered in Fairbanks, and some hotels will even provide wake up calls to its guests.

 Iceland

-So if you've been wondering “Where are the Northern Lights?” visiting these locations should give you the best opportunity to see them for yourself and witness perhaps nature’s greatest phenomenon.
-While these places give you the best chance of viewing them, they are not a guarantee and seeing them is heavily dependent on the weather conditions in your chosen spot.
+So if you've been wondering “Where are the Northern Lights?” then visiting these locations should give you the best opportunity to see them for yourself and witness what is perhaps nature’s greatest phenomenon.
+While these places offer the best chance of viewing them, they are not a guarantee and seeing them is heavily dependent on the weather conditions in your chosen spot.
 Maximise your chances by staying more than a couple of days and soaking up all these wonderful destinations have to offer.